laursisask/repo-12/README.md

 Managed by the .NET team.

+For questions, suggestions, bugs, see [#agent-operator](https://contrastsecurityinc.slack.com/archives/C03FNADV430).

 ## Images

-Images are published to our internal container image registry hosted on Azure.
+Images are published to our internal container image registry hosted on Azure, while public images are deployed to DockerHub.
 Currently, this repo publishes:

 ```
 # Internal images: